Tara Mahmood

 Tara Mahmood is a Pakistani actress and singer.
-She rose to prominence by playing supporting roles in high-rated films, Seedlings (2012) and Good Morning Karachi (2013).
-Her performance in drama serials Muhabbat Subha Ka Sitara Hai (2014) and Diyar-e-Dil (2015) earned her a wide spread acclaim.
+She rose to prominence by playing supporting roles in highly rated films, Seedlings (2012) and Good Morning Karachi (2013).
+Her performance in drama serials Muhabbat Subha Ka Sitara Hai (2014) and Diyar-e-Dil (2015) earned her widespread acclaim.
 Tara joined the band Rushk in 2014 after five years long hiatus, as its lead vocalist replacing Nazia Zuberi.
 She has played a role of Masooma in Hum TV's acclaim Ramzan series Suno Chanda and its sequel Suno Chanda 2.
 She, alongside her sister Beenish Mehmood are the daughters of veteran politician, Shafqat Mehmood, the former Federal Minister of Education and National Heritage.